-In other summary posts we have discussed our favorite Short Game and Putting Training Aids.
-But this post is dedicated to exploring the best full swing training aids to improve a golfer’s driving and woods / hybrid / iron play.
+In other summary posts, we have discussed our favorite Short Game and Putting Training Aids.
+But this post is dedicated to exploring the best full swing training aids to improve a golfer’s driving and woods/hybrid/iron play.

-The full swing can be beautiful in execution or it can be a hot mess.
-By using the right full swing training aids golfers can develop a powerful and effective, athletic full swing.
+The full swing can be beautiful in execution, or it can be a hot mess.
+By using the right full swing training aids, golfers can develop a powerful and effective, athletic full swing.

-In this post, we identify ten training aids to help golfers work on the various aspects of the full swing: speed, flexibility, connectivity, impact, grip, etc. We also showcase other basic training accessories to help golfers maximize their training sessions, such as alignment sticks and impact labels.
+In this post, we identify ten training aids to help golfers work on the various aspects of the full swing: speed, flexibility, connectivity, impact, grip, etc. We also showcase other essential training accessories to help golfers maximize their training sessions, such as alignment sticks and impact labels.

-As is true for the entire site, we only post about training equipment that we believe is best in class, including ease of use, effectiveness and cost.
+As is true for the entire site, we only post about training equipment that we believe is best in class, including ease of use, effectiveness, and cost.

 A couple quick notes:

-- Some of the items in this category (nets, impact labels, alignment sticks, etc) can be used for other parts of your golf game
+- Some of the items in this category (nets, impact labels, alignment sticks, etc.) can be used for other parts of your golf game

-- The Covid pandemic has impacted the availability and price point of some of our recommended products.
+- The COVID pandemic has impacted the availability and price point of some of our recommended products.
 We believe that both price and availability (where skewed) will come back into line over time

 Best Full Swing Training Aids: Golf Swing Speed Training System

-When golfers think about improving their full swing one of the primary goals is to increase distance.
+When golfers think about improving their full swing, one of the primary goals is to increase distance.
 Whether golfers strive to outdrive their friends for bragging rights or just want to make their approach shots shorter, increasing distance is a big deal for many golfers.

 The ability of a golfer to increase distance comes down to improving two factors: club speed and “smash factor” or efficiency of impact.
-Our first recommended full swing training aid aims at increasing the first factor: club head speed.
+Our first recommended full swing training aid aims at increasing the first factor: clubhead speed.

-The SuperSpeed Golf Swing Speed Training System has been used by over 600 pro golfers on the tour and is considered the best swing speed training system on the market.
+The SuperSpeed Golf Swing Speed Training System has been used by over 600 pro golfers on tour and is considered the best swing speed training system on the market.
 The SuperSpeed Training System combines the science of “overspeed” training with the use of optimally weighted “clubs” to increase swing speed on average by 5%.

-SuperSpeed provides a training blueprint with progressive 10 – 12 minute training sessions to be performed three times per week.
+SuperSpeed provides a training blueprint with progressive 10 – 12-minute training sessions to be performed three times per week.
 The training sessions are easy to understand and easy to complete.
 They do require golfers to exert themselves, swinging with as much club speed as they can muster.

-SuperSpeed has optimized club sets for men, women, seniors and juniors so that virtually all golfers can work on their club head speed.
+SuperSpeed has optimized club sets for men, women, seniors, and juniors so that virtually all golfers can work on their clubhead speed.